davidepolli/ats-atm/README.md

-# EVALUATION POC  BACK END
+# ATS - ATM Test
-This document purpose is give a brief description of the web application evaluation-poc-back-end.
+This document purpose is give a brief description of the web application ats-atm
 ## Overview
 The goal of the application is to provide a REST service exposing methods to retrieve and filter a list of ATMs and a front-end application that calls the REST methods and displays the ATMs.

 The REST API must provide:
 - a method for retrieve ATMs for a given city
-- a method for searching a keyword in the ATM's field
+- a method for searching a keyword in the ATM's fields

 The front-end application must provide a web page diplaying:
 - a form calling the REST method passing a city